Markov cubature rules for polynomial processes: Continuous time Markov cubature for polynomial processes

 for all $i=1,\ldots, M$ and $j=1,\ldots, N_n$.
 Notice that the $i$-th row of the matrix $H\in\R^{M\times N_n}$ is equal to $\Hcal_n(x_i)^\top$ as defined in~\eqref{eq:Hn(x)}.

 By~\eqref{matrixG} and~\eqref{matrixexptG} we have

 for all $i=1,\ldots, M$ and $j=1,\ldots, N_n$.
-Equations~\eqref{matrixHG}-\eqref{matrixHexptG} establish a relationship between the analytical calculation of the generator and semigroup acting on the functional space of polynomials, and an algebraic calculation involving matrix multiplication.
+Equations~\eqref{matrixHG}-\eqref{matrixHexptG} establish a relationship between the analytical calculation of the generator and semigroup acting on the function space of polynomials, and an algebraic calculation involving matrix multiplication.

 Theorem~\ref{thm:continuouscubature} below is the main characterization theorem for the existence of a continuous time $n$-Markov rule.
-Before stating the theorem we recall that a \emph{transition rate matrix} is a matrix whose columns add up to zero and off-diagonal elements are nonnegative.
+Before stating the theorem we recall that a \emph{transition rate matrix} is a matrix whose rows add up to zero and off-diagonal elements are nonnegative.
 We also need the following definition.

 \begin{definition} We say that a vector $v\in\R^m$ points into $\conv(\{v_1,\ldots,v_n\})\subset\R^m$ at $v_i$ if there exist $(L_{i,j})_{j\neq i}\in \R_+^{m-1}$ such that

 \end{definition}

 \begin{theorem} Given a set of points $E^Y=\{x_1,\ldots,x_M\}\subseteq E$ the following statements are equivalent.